How To Resend WordPress Activation Email to a New User

 Download the WP Mail SMTP plugin

 After downloading the plugin’s .zip file, log in to your website’s WordPress dashboard.
+To install the plugin, go to the plugins page and upload the zip file.

 Install WP Mail SMTP

-If you ever want to return to the Setup Wizard, you can also find it in the WP Mail SMTP settings, as well.
 From the left sidebar navigation in your WordPress dashboard, click on WP Mail SMTP » Settings.
 You will see the Launch Setup Wizard button near the top of the page.

 Launch the setup wizard in WP Mail SMTP